-Clemson University senior and Mantua resident Alanna Sindoni started the Feline Farm Friends program as part of her Girl Scout Gold Award back in 2016 to place outdoor feral cats in barns.
+Clemson University junior and Mantua resident Alanna Sindoni started the Feline Farm Friends program as part of her Girl Scout Gold Award back in 2016 to place outdoor feral cats in barns.
 Three years later, Sindoni is still working with rescues to place them.

 Adoptees are provided with a starter kit that includes a crate, litter and appropriate equipment, bowls, cat food, a blanket and an instructional guide on how to take care of a cat.